yegong/CDdb/README.markdown

 # CDDB
 Everything is the same as FMDB.
 But if you use `CD` prefix class instead.
-You got such features:
+You got those features:

 1. `CDDatabase` - Every SQL argument which starts with `@` will be understanded as a SQL identifier.
 For example, `@CDMigrationMeta:update_current_version` represents the SQL located at `CDMigrationMeta.plist` with the key `update_current_version`;
 2. `CDDatabaseQueue` - The `FMDatabaseQueue` + `CDDatabase`
 3. `CDMigration` - Something like RubyOnRails migrations.